Back Pain Treatments

 Back pain is rather like that old saying about death and taxes: it affects most people at some point during their lives.
 According to the National Institute for Health and Care Excellence (NICE), up to 60 per cent of the adult population can expect to have low back pain at some point or other (i).
-A survey also suggests that every year, 49 percent of adults in the UK report lower back pain that lasts for at least 24 hours (i), while another claims it’s the second-most popular reason for long-term sickness in most parts of the country (ii).
+A survey also suggests that every year, 49 percent of adults in the UK report lower back pain that lasts for at least 24 hours (ii), while another claims it’s the second-most popular reason for long-term sickness in most parts of the country (iii).

 Indeed, non-specific lower back pain is believed to be the most common type of back pain, causing soreness, stiffness and tension in people of all ages.
 The pain may also become more intense during the night or after you’ve been sitting in the same position for a long time (after a long drive, for example).

-While it may be very common, the good news is back pain isn't usually caused by anything serious and most people get better within 12 weeks (acute back pain lasts for less than four weeks, while sub-acute back pain lasts between four and 12 weeks and chronic back pain lasts for 12 weeks or longer).
+While it may be very common, the good news is back pain isn't usually caused by anything serious and most people get better within a few weeks or months (acute back pain lasts for less than six weeks, while sub-acute back pain lasts between six and 12 weeks and chronic back pain lasts for 12 weeks or longer).

 One of the main problems with back pain, however, is that it’s often difficult to pinpoint exactly what causes it, as most cases aren't a result of serious damage or disease but by muscle or ligament sprains, strains, minor injuries and pinched or irritated nerves.
 These may be caused by a number of things, usually over a period of time, including lifting, carrying, pushing or pulling incorrectly, slouching, twisting, over-stretching and overusing your muscles.
 Years of poor posture can also contribute to back pain, but it can also happen for no reason whatsoever.